0x1eef/vite-plugin-ejs/README.md

 ## About

-vite-plugin-ejs is a Vite plugin for building one or more files from an EJS template.
+vite-plugin-ejs is a Vite plugin for producing one or more files from an EJS template.
 The EJS template could be a HTML document, or any type of text file.
 This project was originally inspired by [vite-plugin-html](https://github.com/vbenjs/vite-plugin-html),